If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Breakfast – To Eat or Not?

-Running on Empty Maybe you’re rushing to get out the door, maybe you don’t feel hungry, or maybe you’re even trying to save those calories for later on in the day.
-What you might not realize is that skipping meals can be counter-intuitive to your health.
-Your body prefers a steady source of fuel throughout the day […]Read More
+Should you eat breakfast?
+In a nutshell, yes.
+But there are a host of reasons you might skip breakfast.
+Maybe you’re rushing to get out the door, maybe you don’t feel hungry in the mornings, maybe you’re fasting, or trying to save calories for later on in the day.
+What you might not realize is that skipping […]Read More

-Do you live your life like it’s an emergency?
-I was guilty of that, too!
+Could you use some stress relief tips to rest, recover and relax?
+I once was in urgent need of slowing down too.
 I had an ah-ha moment at the grocery store one day while I was rushing around like a madwoman.
-Out of nowhere, I had this moment of clarity and said to myself, “What am I doing!?”
-I couldn’t believe the tizzy I […]Read More
+Out of nowhere, I had this moment of clarity and said to myself, “What am I […]Read More

 The New Midlife Crisis for Women